00Fjongl/js-extra/Optimization/blink.md

 Regular expressions tend to be slower than several of the other search functions combined, as they are created as objects.
 They can replace large groups of `.indexOf` and other search methods, but should not see frequent usage.

 Self-invoking functions lead to memory leaks, and will exceed the call stack limit in extreme cases.
-If they do not finish promptly, steer away from them.
-For loops, while loops, and `.forEach` loops have more reliable use cases.
-Self-invoking functions tend to be slowest, whereas `.forEach` tends to be fastest.
+If they do not finish promptly, steer away from them. `for` loops, `while` loops, and `.forEach` loops have more reliable use cases.
+Self-invoking functions tend to be slowest, whereas a `while` loop tends to be fastest.

 Division and remainder operators are noticeably slower than other operators.
 Instead of using something like `a/b<b`, use `a<b*b`.